physionetchallenges/physionetchallenges.github.io/2022/index.md

 ### <a name="data-sources"></a> Data Collection

 The Challenge data were collected from a pediatric population during two mass screening campaigns conducted in Northeast Brazil in July-August 2014 and June-July 2015.
 The data collection was approved by the 5192-Complexo Hospitalar HUOC/PROCAPE institutional review board, under the request of the Real Hospital Portugues de Beneficencia em Pernambuco.
-The target population was all participants presenting voluntarily for screening within the study period.
-Patients younger than 21 years old with a parental signed consent form were included.
+The target population was individuals who were 21 years old or younger who presented voluntarily for screening with a signed parental or legal guardian consent form.
 All participants completed a sociodemographic questionnaire and subsequently underwent a clinical examination, a nursing assessment, and cardiac investigations.
 A detailed description of the dataset can be found in [[9](#Oliveira2022)].

 Each patient in the Challenge data has one or more recordings from one or more prominent auscultation locations: pulmonary valve (PV), aortic valve (AV), mitral valve (MV), tricuspid valve (TV), and other (Phc).
 The recordings were collected sequentially (not simultaneously) from different auscultation locations using a digital stethoscope.
-The number, location, and duration of the recordings varies between patients.
+The number, location, and duration of the recordings vary between patients.

 ### <a name="variables"></a> Data Variables